wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/apply-model.md

 To help support Megan Bowen, the Human Resources admin at Contoso Electronics, you have successfully built and trained a document understanding model.
-The model can accurately identify and label a Benefits change letter.
-The model can also extract the insurance provider's name from each Benefits change letter and add that name to a column in the SharePoint library.
+The model can accurately identify and label a benefits change letter.
+The model can also extract the insurance provider's name from each benefits change letter and add that name to a column in the SharePoint library.
 So far, however, you have only applied this to training files.

-Now you are now ready to show Megan, who volunteered to be the model owner for Human Resources, how to apply the new Benefits change letter model to the Human Resources SharePoint libraries.
+Now you are now ready to show Megan, who volunteered to be the model owner for Human Resources, how to apply the new benefits change letter model to the Human Resources SharePoint libraries.

 ## Steps to apply the document understanding model